We’ve all got lots of spare clothes, but what about being able to sell clothes for cash.

 Car boot sales can be tough, be prepared for people to haggle with you on your prices (regardless of how low they are to start).
 If you’ve not been to a car boot sale before then bring a friend along, perhaps share the experience together.

-It’s unlikely you’re going to get rid of everything at one car boot, so think ahead about what you’re going to do with the remaining items – perhaps donate to charity?
+It’s unlikely you’re going to sell all your old clothes one car boot, so think ahead about what you’re going to do with the remaining items – perhaps donate to charity?

 Resale Sites: The Best Way To Sell Clothes For Cash